-Public Relations (Career Exploration) (X05300)
+Public Relations (X05300)

-Recommended: 1 or more semesters of Intro to Journalism or Digital Photo
+2 semesters, 2 credits - Project Based Learning Course Recommended: 1 or more semesters of Intro to Journalism or Digital Photo

 Students in the Public Relations Internship will work at other district schools to report news to the community and parents.
 Students will need their own transportation to the schools and should be prepared to work on their schedule.
 Interns may also choose to work on the school's livestream team.
 Livestream members create live broadcasts of home varsity sports, events throughout the year and graduation.
 They will also create graphics and run the video board at school events.